One week in Sicily: The perfect Sicily itinerary

 Day 6: Mount Etna

-Our tour lasted in total for about 6 hours including cable car rides and several breaks for resting and having lunch.
-Keep in mind that it gets quite cold up there at 3,350m (11,000 ft) above sea level so dress accordingly.
-We were there in mid-July and the temperature dropped all the way down to 12°C (54°F).
+Our tour lasted in total for about 6 hours, including cable car rides and several breaks for resting and having lunch.
+Keep in mind that it gets quite cold up there at 3,350 m (11,000 ft) above sea level, so dress accordingly.
+We were there in mid-July, and the temperature dropped all the way down to 12°C (54°F).

 Accommodation